Source: Inge van Mill

 How long does the asylum procedure take in the Netherlands?

-Under the standard asylum procedure, the IND has six months to decide on your asylum application.
-Under the accelerated asylum procedure, the IND must reach a decision within three months.
-Both timeframes may be extended in certain cases.
-Read here to find out why this is the case and what the waiting times are: This is how long the asylum procedure takes
+, the IND must reach a decision within three months.
+Both time limits may be extended in certain cases.
+Read here why this is the case and what the waiting times are.